 The Own Funds of the Company are made up of Tier 1 unrestricted capital.
-This is made up of the ordinary share capital, capital contribution and Reconciliation reserve.
-There has been no changes in the structure of the Own Funds items from previous reporting period.
+This consists of the ordinary share capital, capital contribution and Reconciliation reserve.
+There have been no changes in the structure of the Own Fund items from previous reporting period.
+The total Basic Own Funds decreased slightly when compared to the previous reporting period mainly due to a partial release of the capital contribution balance during the year.